hillgate/resources.hillgateconnect.com/src/content/best-practices.md

 you’ve accepted that there is a problem, you can move to figuring out how to fix it.

-Most problems break down into toe two categories:
+Most problems break down into two categories:

 ### 1. Skills or Knowledge Gaps